 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to perform manual backups, then consider using professional assistance services, or use backup plugins.
+If you don’t want to do your own site backups, then use a professional service, or use a backup plugin.

-- Learn about a WordPress backup plugin that can automate your site backups here: Backup, Copy & Keep Your WordPress Websites Protected With Backup Creator WP Plugin
+- You can read about a WordPress backup plugin that can automate your backup process here: Backup, Copy & Keep Your WP Web Sites Protected With Backup Creator WP Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix The WordPress ‘Are You Sure You Want To Do This?’
 Error

 (WordPress “Are you sure you want to do this?” error)